Mrs. Plant’s Amy’s Copycat Vegan Bean and Rice Burritos

 - 5 shakes of Cholula sauce

-- Place soaked pinto beans, plus the chopped onions and garlic into the Instant Pot with water to 1" above the bean line.
-Cook for 30 minutes on high pressure, clicking CANCEL button after cooking time is complete.
+- Place soaked pinto beans, plus the chopped onions, jalapenos (if using) and garlic into the Instant Pot with water to 1" above the bean line.
+Cook on HIGH PRESSURE for 30 minutes, clicking CANCEL button after cooking time is complete.
 AS SOON AS you can open the top without having to release the steam, drain off the beans into a fine-mesh colander.
-You don't want to lose the garlic or onions, so make sure the holes in the colander are not too big.
+You don't want to lose the onions/jalapenos/garlic so make sure the holes in the colander are not too big.

-- Place 3 cups of the beans/onions/garlic mixture back into the Instant Pot with the rest of the ingredients.
-Click the WARM button on the Instant Pot and gently stir for a minute or two to combine.
+- Place the strained beans/onions/jalapenos/garlic mixture back into the Instant Pot with the rest of the ingredients to combine.
 The mixture should be slightly moist and thick.
 It should not look dry.
 If it looks dry, add a tablespoon or two more water.

 - Look up "How to Fold a Burrito" on YouTube if you've never folded one before.